Bag or Flick?

 A few more thoughts and ideas...

-The winner of our poster contest will receive a gift certificate for the purchase of the Fab4 essential supplements for dogs.
+Congratulations to our winners, Robyn G., Randy R., and Patricia B., who all received a gift certificate for the purchase of the the Fab4 essential supplements for dogs.

 Thank you for getting all the way here, loving your dog, and keeping your mind open.

 Episode 5 of Not Just About Dogs podcast is out today!